Marijuana Dispensaries in Brooklyn Park

 Where Can I Find the Brooklyn Park Cannabis Regulator’s Contact Information?

-Recreational marijuana is illegal and hence unregulated in the city.
-However, the Minnesota Department of Health's Office of Medical Cannabis (OMC) regulates medical cannabis activities in the city.
-To reach the OMC, you can find the office’s contact information on the Minnesota Department of Health website.
+The Office of Cannabis Management (OCM) regulates cannabis activities in Minnesota.
+To reach the OCM, you can find the office’s contact information on the Minnesota Department of Health website.

 How Do I Report Illegal Cannabis Activities in Brooklyn Park?

-To report illegal cannabis activities in Brooklyn Park, contact the Minnesota Office of Medical Cannabis by calling (651) 201-5598.
+To report illegal cannabis activities in Brooklyn Park, contact the OCM.
 You may also file a report with the Brooklyn Park Police Department by calling (763) 493-8222.